Michanoku/odin-battleship/README.md

 - `addPotential()`: The opposite of removePotential, sets potential to true for cells surrounding the given coordinates that are likely targets.
 - `checkEdgePotential()`: If a ship was too big (6 or more) but all cells along the ships direction have been exhausted, edge cells in the other direction are checked. (around the first and last cell in a hit array) If any cells exist that are yet to be attacked, they will have their potential set to true.
 - `markSingle()`: After the first hit of a target, all surrounding possible cells are marked as potential targets.
--`markAttack()`: Once a cell has been attacked, it will be marked as attacked.
+- `markAttack()`: Once a cell has been attacked, it will be marked as attacked.
 If a hit was reported, ship will be set to true, and potential to false (as there is no longer a need to attack the cell).
--`getHuntCell()`: Creates an array of all possible cells to hunt in a pattern (so the CPU doesn't keep trying adjacent cells).
+- `getHuntCell()`: Creates an array of all possible cells to hunt in a pattern (so the CPU doesn't keep trying adjacent cells).
 Returns a random cell from that array.
--`getTargetCell()`: Creates an array of all cells that are set to potential = true.
+- `getTargetCell()`: Creates an array of all cells that are set to potential = true.
 Returns null if there are none, or a random cell from the array.

 #### Classes